dse/perl-transaction-register/README.md

     transaction-register check [FILENAME ...]

-Then confirm that the ledger balance and pending balance listed in the output match with your online banking.
+Then confirm that the ledger balance and pending balance (see below) listed in the output match with your online banking.

 ## Text File Format